Mississippi Maritime or Barge Accident? Talk to a Jones Act Lawyer

 Injured in a Mississippi Maritime Accident?
 Contact The Willis Law Firm Today

 When you are injured in a serious maritime accident you need a strong legal team on your side.
 Regardless of whether your accident occurred on a ship, tug, barge, jackup drilling rig or any other type of maritime vessel or boat, the Willis Law Firm is fully prepared to fight for your legal rights.
-The Willis Law Firm, a Texas and New York maritime injury law firm, understands how the maritime industry in Mississippi operates and we have the legal skills and resources needed to take on difficult and challenging Jones Act and other maritime accident cases.
+The Willis Law Firm, a Texas and New York maritime injury law firm, understands how the maritime industry in Mississippi operates and your Mississippi barge accident lawyer can help with any injury claim you may have.
+We have the legal skills and resources needed to take on difficult and challenging Jones Act and other maritime accident cases.
 Call us today at 1-800-468-4878 to set up a free, confidential consultation with our firm.